yuezhaocolumbia/p8105_final_vital_statistics/birth_data_xy2397.md

   left_join(cd_code_data, by = "cd")
 ```

+The community\_district dataset contains 885 rows x 364 columns, which means that there are 885 birth related observations from year 2000 to 2014 in different community\_district in the city of New York.
+For the columns, each column indicates a category in a specific birth characteristics, and there are individual variables and crossed variales.

+Since the dataset is really large, we decide to analysis the data with each vairables (containing with several categories) respectively.

 ##### Deal with missing value

 After loading and cleaning the dataset, we find out that there are a lot of missing values in the dataset.
 We first checking the number and proportion of the missing values in each column